-Field delineations were completed in May 2022 to identify existing waterbodies and wetlands at the Project Site.
-Five wetlands and one stream were identified during the delineation efforts.
-Tables 3 and 4 below detail the delineated wetlands and streams within or adjacent to the Project Site.
-Refer to the Wetland and Stream Delineation Report provided as Appendix I of the EM&CP for additional information regarding wetland and streams at the Project Site.
+Field delineations were completed in 2021 and 2022 to identify existing waterbodies and wetlands at the Project Site.
+Four freshwater non-tidal wetlands (Wetland E, P, C-23, and HS-101) were located adjacent to the Project Site.
+Wetlands E, P, and HS-101 were identified as PEM wetlands; and Wetland C-23 was identified as a PEM/PSS wetland.
+These wetlands are presumably federally protected wetlands.
+Wetlands C-23 and HS-101 are State-mapped wetlands.
+No streams were identified within the Project Site during delineation efforts.
+Refer to the Wetland and Stream Delineation Report provided as Appendix K of the EM&CP for additional information regarding wetland and streams at the Project Site.
+No impacts to wetlands or waterbodies are anticipated as a result of the Project.